PedroMiguelTorresCarneiro/IC/project2/README.md

     Enter output text file path (to reconstruct 0s and 1s): <decoded.txt>
     ```
     The values for output text file path is a sugestion

+## ENCODER

+1.`FIRST ATTEMPT` --> **HEADER** the nº of padding bits
+- while getting the nº padding bits, create a teporary file writing the code
+- write the header and the rest the temporary file
+- time of encoding:
+    - 0.000820213 seconds

+2.`SECOND ATTEMPT` --> **HEADER** the nº of padding bits
+- while getting the nº padding bits create store it in a internal structure
+- write the header and the rest the temporary file
+- time of encoding:
+    - 0.000493798 seconds